-Written by an extremely smart smartypants, activist and fundraiser, Lynn Twist shares her fascinating take on money as gleaned from her decades working with everyone from top CEOs to tribal people who don’t even know what money is.
+Written by an extremely smart smartypants, activist and fundraiser, Lynne Twist shares her fascinating take on money as gleaned from her decades working with everyone from top CEOs to tribal people who don’t even know what money is.

 Not the best written book ever, fairly selly and packed to the gills with cheese and yet, I highly recommend it.
 T Harv (what the hell kind of name is that anyway?) does a great job of listing off the thoughts that either lead us to financial success or financial failure.

 Finding Your Calling

 I read this and thought, “What a lovely book.”
 I like this guy’s voice a ton.
 He does an excellent job of getting you to feel around and tap into your deeper purpose by asking lots of great questions and looking at things from all sorts of angles.
 Written in an easy to read, conversational tone, it’s like having a really really smart best friend sit down with you and help you figure out what the hell to do with your life.

 Finding Your Own North Star: Claiming the Life You Were Meant to Live

 I’ve seen Martha speak and have read a lot of her stuff and really love her voice—so refreshing and brilliant and hilarious.